ST. BERNADETTE OF LOURDES & CARROT SPICE BREAD

 “I repeated it all the way here.” – Lourdes, Histoire authentique, R. Laurentin, Vol. 6 page 129

 Pastor Peyramale sent her home so that he could think.
-It wasn’t until later that evening that someone finally explained to Bernadette what the words meant — The Immaculate Conception is a dogma of the Roman Catholic Church that says that from the moment she was conceived, the Blessed Virgin Mary was kept free from original sin.
+It wasn’t until later that evening that someone finally explained to Bernadette what the words meant — The Immaculate Conception is a dogma of the Roman Catholic Church that says from the moment she was conceived, the Blessed Virgin Mary was kept free from original sin.

-Bernadette was overjoyed to learn that Aqueró was really the Blessed Virgin Mary.
+Bernadette was overjoyed to learn Aqueró was really the Blessed Virgin Mary.
 Pastor Peyramale would soon become the strongest supporter of Bernadette and the Grotto at Lourdes.

 A medical inquiry followed in which three doctors could not point to any mental disorder in Bernadette.
 Many other visits with questioners took place.